A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Introduction

 \section{Introduction}

-Bilinear systems were originally introduced in~\cite{mohler1968multivariable,rink1968completely} to model the interaction between the inputs and the states.
-These dynamics may result from the linearization of a nonlinear input affine system, and are mainly used to model the convection, spinning in chemical processes, mechanical systems and physics~\cite{ruberti1974variable,elliott2001bilinear}.
-Additionally, by means of the concept of Carleman linearization~\cite{steeb1989note}, bilinear systems are proved to be capable of modelling general nonlinear system \cite{kaiser2020data}.
-Meanwhile, with resource to sophisticated tools such as Lie algebra~\cite[Chapter 2]{elliott2009bilinear} and Volterra series~\cite{rugh1981nonlinear}, the bilinear control theory has been explored in depth and found various successful applications~\cite{baillieul1978geometric,rajguru2004three,d2001optimal,escobar1999experimental,sira1987sliding}.
+Bilinear systems were originally introduced in~\cite{mohler1968multivariable,rink1968completely} to model systems where the dynamics involve products of the inputs and the states.
+These dynamics may result from linearizing a nonlinear input affine system and are most commonly used to model convection and spinning in chemical processes and mechanical systems~\cite{ruberti1974variable,elliott2001bilinear}.
+Additionally, using the concept of Carleman linearization~\cite{steeb1989note}, it has been shown that bilinear systems can model general nonlinear systems~\cite{kaiser2020data}.
+Meanwhile, with the help of various sophisticated tools such as Lie algebra~\cite[Chapter 2]{elliott2009bilinear} and Volterra series~\cite{rugh1981nonlinear}, bilinear control theory has been explored in-depth and has found various successful applications~\cite{baillieul1978geometric,rajguru2004three,d2001optimal,escobar1999experimental,sira1987sliding}.

-Nonlinear model predictive control (NMPC) is one of the most successful controllers used in bilinear systems~\cite{peitz2018controlling,haddad2012stability,kane2014model,hetel2015binary}, which optimizes its input by predicting the system evolution~\cite{rawlings2000tutorial}, and that can therefore enforce inputs/states constraint satisfaction.
-An efficient solver is a must to run NMPC in real-time, whose main enablers are typically the parallelization via distributed algorithms, the explicit MPC and the warm-start strategies.
+Nonlinear model predictive control (NMPC) is one of the most successful approaches to control bilinear systems~\cite{peitz2018controlling,haddad2012stability,kane2014model,hetel2015binary}.
+The main idea of NMPC is to achieve the desired performance by optimizing the input in a receding horizon scheme while enforcing state and input constraints~\cite{rawlings2017model}.
+This requires the solution of a nonlinear optimal control problem (OCP) online within a limited update time.
+Therefore, an efficient solver is critical to running NMPC in real time\footnote{In this work, real-time means that the MPC solver should return the solution fast enough to enable a desirable operation of the targeted system.
+Based on our experience, for a mechatronic/mechanical system, the MPC solver should be at least five times faster than the sampling frequency.}.